scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ~~~
 {: #figure-16 title="Topology used in examples below."}

 * R1, R2, R3, R4 are SCION routers, deployed at the edge of their AS.
-Their interface IDs are represented close to their interfaces (e.g., i2a for R1).
+Their interface IDs are represented close to their interfaces (e.g.,, i2a for R1).
 * AS ff00:0:1 is a core AS, ASes ff00:0:2 and ff00:0:3 are non-core.
 All ASes are part of ISD 1.
 * Endpoint A is the source endpoint and it is in AS ff00:0:2
 * Endpoint B the destination endpoint and it is in AS ff00:0:3